 Beginning at Bath

-During your pre-entry advice appointment you will have the opportunity to discuss attending Beginning at Bath with a Disability Adviser.
-If you think you might like to attend the programme, please discuss this with them.
+During your pre-entry advice appointment, you will have the opportunity to discuss attending Beginning at Bath with a Disability Adviser.

 Campus Buddy scheme

 The University of Bath runs a Campus Buddy scheme for new students who have disclosed Asperger syndrome, an Autism Spectrum Condition, Social Anxiety or Social Phobia.
 This service provides informal support (online or in-person where possible) with the social and practical aspects of student life during the first Semester at University.
 For example, navigation around campus and town, joining clubs and societies, etc.

 For more information on the Campus Buddy scheme, how to access this support or become a Campus Buddy yourself please see our website.